mattheww/gomill/gomill_docs/ringmaster.rst

 For example::

-  $ python gomill/ringmaster.py ../tournaments/<code>.tourn
+  $ ringmaster ../tournaments/<code>.tourn

 runs a competition; continues from where it left off if interrupted.

 ::

-  $ python gomill/ringmaster.py ../tournaments/<code>.tourn stop
+  $ ringmaster ../tournaments/<code>.tourn stop

 tells a running competition to stop after current game(s).

 ::

-  $ python gomill/ringmaster.py ../tournaments/<code>.tourn show
+  $ ringmaster ../tournaments/<code>.tourn show

 prints a report from a competition's current status.

 ::

-  $ python gomill/ringmaster.py ../tournaments/<code>.tourn reset
+  $ ringmaster ../tournaments/<code>.tourn reset

 deletes all state and output for the competition.

-.. program:: run_ringmaster
+.. program:: ringmaster

 Command-line options: